mitalikapil/mitalikapil/README.md

 ## 💻 Technical Stack & Expertise
 The stats below will help you know all things i work on :)

-I contribute, make projects and ofcourse, searn new stuff✨
+I contribute, make projects and ofcourse, learn new stuff✨

 ---